mbicl/gst-plugin-test/README.md

 # Test app for custom GStreamer plugin
 This is test application for custom GStreamer audio plugin.
 You need to edit GST_PLUGIN_PATH in Makefile, set your plugin's path.
+Plugin's name must be my_filter, or change 72th row in main.c to your own plugin's name.